Grow these best Leafy Green Vegetables in Containers in your balcony or patio for the regular supply of fresh homegrown salad greens!

 15. Broccoli Rabe

-How to Grow: While it does tolerate partial shade, it shows vigorous growth in full sun, so it’s best you place it in the porch or deck.
+How to Grow: While it does tolerate partial shade, it shows vigorous growth in full sun, so you should place it on the porch or deck.
 While it’s not a stickler for water, it does demand moist, nitrogen-rich soil to develop its full potential.

 16. Brussels Sprouts

-With an appearance of miniature cabbage, Brussels Sprouts are flavor-packed and rich in vitamins, minerals, dietary fiber, as well as antioxidants.
+With the appearance of miniature cabbage, Brussels Sprouts are flavor-packed and rich in vitamins, minerals, dietary fiber, and antioxidants.
 This vegetable can be an interesting addition to your salad platter.

 How to Grow: Growing Brussels sprouts in a pot is not difficult.
 For every information, check out our detailed growing guide here.

 Bok choy or pak choi is a delicious leafy green that belongs to the cabbage family.
 It’s thick long white stems, and glossy green leaves are enriched with folate, carotenoids, and calcium.

 Nascent bok choy is a delectable addition to salad and also makes for a scrumptious coleslaw.

 This crispy salad green is packed with vitamins, minerals, and dietary fiber that make it perfect for people who have kidney problems and nervous disorders.
 You can also grow it indoors on the windowsill.
 Here’s our article for that.

 How to Grow: Growing lettuce in pots is the best way to harvest the freshest leaves in no time without a regular garden.
 Use a shallow but wide planter.
 For growing lettuce in pots, read our detailed article here.